anamikagupta17/Django/readme.txt

 QuerySet: contains list of objects and allow to read data from db ,filter or order..
-model: each model maps a single database table modelClass:represent a table in db,each attribute reperent a db feild
+model: each model maps a single database table modelClass:represent a table in db,each attribute reperent a db field

-model class create table like : ApplicationName_ClassName,and feilds will be the table columns
+model class create table like : ApplicationName_ClassName,and field s will be the table columns
 sytax: class className(models.Model):
-  feildname=models.feildType(arg,option) : feildType: datatype,feildname:column name
+  field name=models.field Type(arg,option) : field Type: datatype,field name:column name
-feildname : shoud not contain more then 1 unerscore,lastword shoud not be underscore,not reserved keyword
+field name : shoud not contain more then 1 unerscore,lastword shoud not be underscore,not reserved keyword
 * if we don't give primary key then it will create a column id autoincrement automatically

 how to use model